 In these ancient Roman ruins, you will see a magnificent example of Mithra temple and school, the archaeological site of the Roman mint, and the tiny alleys of an authentic Roman district.
 San Clemente Basilica is one of those precious Roman ancient sites to visit that are also easy to reach because a short stroll away from the Colosseum.
 Unfortunately, it’s not allowed to take pictures.

 Santa Cecilia in Trastevere Basilica

-Hands-down one of my favourite experiences in Trastevere, visiting the undergrounds of Santa Cecilia Basilica will reveal an ancient domus complete with baths, an insula, and the entrance to a taberna (shop).
-On your way, you will also see pieces of a mosaic floor and remains of ancient tools and jars.
+Hands-down one of my favorite experiences in Trastevere, visiting the undergrounds of Santa Cecilia Basilica will reveal an ancient domus complete with baths, an insula, and the entrance to a taberna (shop).
+On your way around one of the most interesting ancient Roman ruins, you will also see pieces of a mosaic floor and remains of working tools and jars.

 If you decide to visit the Vatican, you will soon realize that there are so many places to see that you can hardly do it in one day.
 However, if you can afford some extra time or if you are an archaeology buff, the ancient Roman necropolis under St. Peter’s Basilica won’t leave you unimpressed.

 Sprawling besides the circus emperor Caligula built on the gardens he had inherited from his mother Agrippina that later became Nero’s Circus where Christians were persecuted and where Peter was allegedly killed, a tour around the necropolis will show a great deal of Roman and early-Christian history.
 I’ve been once but wouldn’t mind visiting again since there is so much to learn and understand.